Improve Email Deliverability From Debian

 If you persist, they’ll advise you to configure your email server with SPF, DKIM, and DMARC.
 Oh and also make sure the IP address of your email server isn’t on a blacklist.

-After completing these recommended incantations and start using your shiny new email server, you’ll notice that your email recipients on gmail don’t see your emails in their inbox.
+After you complete these recommended incantations and start using your shiny new email server, you’ll notice that your email recipients on gmail don’t see your emails in their inbox.
 After reaching out, your recipients will tell you your email ended up in their gmail spam folder.
 So you start searching the internet for answers.
 “How do I keep my email from ending up in gmail spam folder?”
 The answers all pretty much point back to the incantations above.
 So to double check your setup you use a service like mxtoolbox and everything looks pretty good.

 So now what?
 Do you give up on the distributed nature of SMTP and let Google/Apple/Microsoft oligopoly host your email like 90% of the internet?
 Be stubborn and resign yourself to the fact that you’ll need to utter the words “have you checked your spam folder” on a regular basis?